devicemanager/vagrant-docker-provider/README.md

 ### Example: Docker in Docker

-This image will also run docker in docker.
-To install docker using vagrant add this to the `Vagrantfile`:
+This image will/can also run docker in docker.
+To install docker using vagrant add/uncomment this to the `Vagrantfile`:

 ```ruby
   # Install Docker and pull an image